rodneyosodo/supermq/docker/README.md

 SuperMQ supports configurable MQTT broker and Message broker, which also acts as an events store.
 SuperMQ uses two types of brokers:

 1. MQTT_BROKER: Handles MQTT communication between MQTT adapters and message broker.
-This can either be 'RabbitMQ' or 'NATS'.
+This is RabbitMQ
 2. MESSAGE_BROKER: Manages message exchange between SuperMQ core, optional, and external services.
 This can either be 'NATS' or 'RabbitMQ'.
 This is used to store messages for distributed processing.

 Events store: This is used by SuperMQ services to store events for distributed processing.
 SuperMQ uses a single service to be the message broker and events store.
 This can either be 'NATS' or 'RabbitMQ'.
 Redis can also be used as an events store, but it requires a message broker to be deployed along with it for message exchange.

 This is the same as MESSAGE_BROKER.
 This can either be 'NATS' or 'RabbitMQ' or 'Redis'.
 If Redis is used as an events store, then RabbitMQ or NATS is used as a message broker.

-The current deployment strategy for SuperMQ in `docker/docker-compose.yml` is to use RabbitMQ as a MQTT_BROKER and NATS as a MESSAGE_BROKER and EVENTS_STORE.
+The current deployment strategy for SuperMQ in `docker/docker-compose.yml` is to use RabbitMQ as a MQTT_BROKER and RabbitMQ as a MESSAGE_BROKER and EVENTS_STORE.

 Therefore, the following combinations are possible: